vaibhavrakheja11/UnityEditorWindow/README.md

 - Clicking Yes would generate the object, clicking no would silently pass
 - The panel will display a cross if the object is not present inside the scene, and would display a green check if the Object is present inside the scene

-### Scene - CustomHands
+### Scene - VRScene, CustomHands
+- Scene is Setup for Default OVR Hand Interaction controls
-- Scene contains custom OVRCameraRig
+- Scene also contains CustomOVRCameraRig which is disabled by default
-- Left and Right hands are replaced with Red and Blue cube respectively
+- CustomOVRCameraRig - Left and Right hands are replaced with Red and Blue cube respectively
+- Pressing the grab button on controller would enlarge the cubes if they generate very small
 - The Project was tested on Oculus Quest 2